-At other times during the year parents of new students should contact the school for an appointment.
+Parents of new students should contact the school for an appointment.
 Transfer forms and school progress reports etc from previous schools are required to assist placing students in their correct classes.

 It is most important that enrolment forms are filled in fully and accurately and that the school is notified of any changed circumstances.